connorjnel/ztm-python-dev/16-python-webdev/python-webdev.md

 - `url_for` - Safer way to build urls, urls are dynamic
 - variable rules - way to pass dynamic data into
 - You can add variable sections to a URL by marking sections with `<variable_name>`.
 Your function then receives the `<variable_name>` as a keyword argument.

+## MIME Type

+- A MIME type is a label used to identify a type of data.
+It is used so software can know how to handle the data.
+It serves the same purpose on the Internet that file extensions do on Microsoft Windows.